gvwilson/thirdbit/_posts/2022/2022-12-29-the-fourth-tradition.md

 Reading it again today,
 though,
 I'm struck by what's *not* there
-(and by the fact that it's taken me almost 15 years to realize that something is missing).
+(and by the fact that it's taken me almost 15 years to notice its absence).
 I think there should be a fourth column titled "Humanist tradition" that focuses on values, on how computing is used,